ysucomputerclub/constitution/README.md

 ### Section 1: Requirements

 1. The officers of the organization must be enrolled as students in good academic standing within the University.
-2. The Officers must at the time of their election into office have the intent to remain a student at Youngstown State University for at least the next full academic year.
+2. The officers must at the time of their election into office have the intent to remain a student at Youngstown State University for at least the next full academic year.

 ### Section 2: Time of Officer Selection